 Properly managing inventory is the key to successful retailing.
-Too much inventory can leave you with cash flow problems and too little inventory can leave you with sales or revenue problems.
 It is an incredible balancing act that is equal parts of art and science.

-I have sat across the table from many retailers who are confused and frustrated with their business.
-They show me a P&L that says they made money last month.
-Yet, their bank account shows they are losing money.
-The main reason for this is cash flow.
+If the income statement (otherwise known as the P&L) shows that a retailer made money last month, yet their bank account shows they are losing money, the main reason for this is cash flow.
 When you buy an item for your inventory, it will have a period of time (known as dating) that you have to pay the vendor for it.
-The best retailers sell (turn) their inventory before the payable is due.
+The best retailers sell (turn) their inventory before the payment is due.
 However, this is very hard to do.

-The main reason a retailer will lose a customer is being out of stock on an item.
+A retailer who is out of stock on items risks losing customers.
 Many retailers are so afraid of this that they overbuy and have lots of "extras" just in case.
 But that gets them into the cash flow problems we just discussed.
-So how do you mange this dilemma?
+So how do you manage this dilemma?

 One of the best tools you can use to manage inventory is an open-to-buy system.
 This process helps you buy only the merchandise you need.
 It uses COGS and inventory turns to determine how much more inventory you need compared to what your sales trends have been.

 Another great idea is to buy "at once" merchandise for your store.
 This is merchandise the vendor stocks in its warehouse for immediate shipment.